tadeaustria/llvm/sycl/doc/GetStartedGuide.md

   simple-sycl-app.cpp -o simple-sycl-app-cuda.exe
 ```

-When building for Vukan, use the Vulkan target triple as follows:
+When building for Vulkan, use the Vulkan target triple as follows:

 ```bash
 clang++ -fsycl -fsycl-targets=spir64-vulkan-unknown-sycldevice \